Double-slit experiment: Other variations

 In 1967, Pfleegor and Mandel demonstrated two-source interference using two separate lasers as light sources.

 It was shown experimentally in 1972 that in a double-slit system where only one slit was open at any time, interference was nonetheless observed provided the path difference was such that the detected photon could have come from either slit.
-The experimental conditions were such that the photon density in the system was much less than unity.
+The experimental conditions were such that the photon density in the system was much less than 1.

+In 1991, Carnal and Mlynek performed the classic Young's double slit experiment with metastable helium atoms passing through micrometer-scale slits in gold foil.

 In 1999, a quantum interference experiment (using a diffraction grating, rather than two slits) was successfully performed with buckyball molecules (each of which comprises 60 carbon atoms).
-A buckyball is large enough (diameter about 0.7 nm, nearly half a million times larger than a proton) to be seen under an electron microscope.
+A buckyball is large enough (diameter about 0.7 nm, nearly half a million times larger than a proton) to be seen in an electron microscope.

+In 2002, an electron field emission source was used to demonstrate the double-slit experiment.
+In this experiment, a coherent electron wave was emitted from two closely located emission sites on the needle apex, which acted as double slits, splitting the wave into two coherent electron waves in a vacuum.
+The interference pattern between the two electron waves could then be observed.
+In 2017, researchers performed the double-slit experiment using light-induced field electron emitters.
+With this technique, emission sites can be optically selected on a scale of ten nanometers.
+By selectively deactivating (closing) one of the two emissions (slits), researchers were able to show that the interference pattern disappeared.

 In 2005, E. R. Eliel presented an experimental and theoretical study of the optical transmission of a thin metal screen perforated by two subwavelength slits, separated by many optical wavelengths.
 The total intensity of the far-field double-slit pattern is shown to be reduced or enhanced as a function of the wavelength of the incident light beam.

 In 2012, researchers at the University of Nebraska–Lincoln performed the double-slit experiment with electrons as described by Richard Feynman, using new instruments that allowed control of the transmission of the two slits and the monitoring of single-electron detection events.
 Electrons were fired by an electron gun and passed through one or two slits of 62 nm wide × 4 μm tall.

-In 2013, a quantum interference experiment (using diffraction gratings, rather than two slits) was successfully performed with molecules that each comprised 810 atoms (whose total mass was over 10,000 atomic mass units).
+In 2013, a quantum interference experiment (using diffraction gratings, rather than two slits) was successfully performed with molecules that each comprised 810 atoms (whose total mass was over 10,000 daltons).
 The record was raised to 2000 atoms (25,000 amu) in 2019.